Can social perceptions of otaku culture move beyond mere instinctive wariness to respect and understanding?

 A long time ago, in 2015, I traveled to Japan.
 On March 30, 2015, the Otaku Expo was held in Japan as a side event of Comiket Special 6.
 More than 500,000 people participated in the Comiket festival, and more than 50,000 people visited and enjoyed the festival for two days.
 Especially at the Otaku Expo event, people participated in the festival through cosplay, and at the end of the event, the “Otaku New Century Declaration” stated that “we will continue to expand and support the new otaku culture centered on manga, anime, and games with mutual respect and cooperation.
 If you were to read this in an article, what would your reaction be?
 Would it pique your interest at all, or would it sound like fun, or would it make you feel like you don’t understand why they’re doing it, or would it put you off the idea of the event?
 The average person’s reaction to this article will vary.

 Regardless of what you think of the Otaku Expo event, it’s true that otaku are much better recognized than they used to be.
 Just a few years ago, the perception of otaku was not favorable.
 Most of the images that came to mind were negative, and people avoided being referred to as otaku.
 However, the social climate has changed.
-Whereas the word used to have the nuance of “a person who stays in their room and indulges in games, manga, and anime,” it now has the connotation of “a person who is more than maniacal about one thing or another.”
-As you can see, the perception of the word otaku has changed positively over time.
+Whereas the word used to have the nuance of “a person who stays in their room and indulges in games, manga, and anime,” it now has the connotation of “a person who is more than maniacally devoted to one thing or another.”
+In this way, the perception of the word otaku is changing positively over time.

 Where did the word otaku come from?
-The word otaku means “home” in Japanese and is used as an honorific to refer to someone.
-The word became a noun when people who loved manga and games started calling each other “you” (otaku) as a form of respect in their clubs, and then it was used in magazines to symbolically refer to a certain group of people.
+The word otaku means “you” in Japanese, and is used as an honorific to refer to someone.
+The word became a noun when people who loved manga and games started calling each other “you” (otaku) as a form of respect in their clubs, and then it was used in magazines to symbolically designate a certain group of people.
 At the time, the word otaku was used in a negative nuance, and the negative nuance was reinforced when Tsutomu Miyazaki, a serial infant abductor and murderer, was found to fit the characteristics of an otaku.
 Thus, the word otaku started out with a negative connotation.

-The reason for the negative perception of otaku can be traced back to something other than the formation of the word otaku.
-It’s the human instinct to be wary of the unfamiliar.
-Humans are instinctively wary of unfamiliar things, and this has been around since ancient times when we hunted.
+There is another reason for the negative perception of otaku besides the formation of the word otaku.
+It is the human instinct to be wary of unfamiliar things.
+This instinct has been around since ancient times when humans hunted.
 It was better for our survival to be wary of things we didn’t know much about, and to stay away from them until we got to know them better.
 If we didn’t have this instinct to be wary of the unfamiliar, our ability to survive would be lower.

 This instinct is also present in the way we treat the new social phenomenon of otaku.
 The culture of otaku is common among them, and not only is it not something to be wary of, it’s something to welcome.
 However, for those who are not familiar with otaku culture, it is a very unfamiliar culture and something that they do not normally encounter, so it is natural to be wary of it.